crpietschmann/portfolio/_imports/_posts/2010-10-17-silverlight-embed-ironruby-within-xaml-part-2.markdown

   - /post.aspx?id=73b4583b-9f6a-400c-8fe2-cf8db20b75ee
 ---
 <!-- more -->

-<p>In the previous post I explored the possibility of <a href="/post/2010/10/02/Silverlight-Embed-IronRubyDLR-Scripting-within-XAML-using-IValueConverter-and-Custom-UserControl.aspx">embedding IronRuby / DLR Script within XAML using both an IValueConverter and Custom UserControl</a>.
-I spent a little more time experimenting with the DLRScriptUserControl I posted, and came up with some small modifications to it that allow UI event handlers to be wired up using a DLR language (such as IronRuby.</p>  <h3>Loading Assemblies Into the ScriptEngine.Runtime Context</h3>  <p>Something nice with how the ScriptEngine class allows you to execute a script of IronRuby (or other DLR language) is that it requires the implementer of the ScriptEngine (not the DLR script writer) to call “ScriptEngine.Runtime.LoadAssembly” in order to make a certain CLR assembly accessible within the DLR script that gets executed.
-This allows the scripts to be run in a sort of sandboxed environment.</p>  <p>There are two ways of doing this:</p>  <pre class="csharpcode"><span class="rem">// One: Load the assemblies of known types you want to</span>
+In the previous post I explored the possibility of <a href="/post/2010/10/02/Silverlight-Embed-IronRubyDLR-Scripting-within-XAML-using-IValueConverter-and-Custom-UserControl.aspx">embedding IronRuby / DLR Script within XAML using both an IValueConverter and Custom UserControl</a>.
+I spent a little more time experimenting with the DLRScriptUserControl I posted, and came up with some small modifications to it that allow UI event handlers to be wired up using a DLR language (such as IronRuby.  <h3>Loading Assemblies Into the ScriptEngine.Runtime Context</h3>
+Something nice with how the ScriptEngine class allows you to execute a script of IronRuby (or other DLR language) is that it requires the implementer of the ScriptEngine (not the DLR script writer) to call “ScriptEngine.Runtime.LoadAssembly” in order to make a certain CLR assembly accessible within the DLR script that gets executed.
+This allows the scripts to be run in a sort of sandboxed environment.
+There are two ways of doing this:  <pre class="csharpcode"><span class="rem">// One: Load the assemblies of known types you want to</span>
 <span class="rem">//      make available within the script.</span>
 <span class="rem">// Load System.Windows</span>
 engine.Runtime.LoadAssembly(<span class="kwrd">typeof</span>(UserControl).Assembly);